Jump to section

 When you mature into adulthood and face a situation similar to the traumatic event in childhood, your mind automatically replays the earlier experience of loss and disappointment.
 But it’s not an objective evaluation of the circumstances — it’s a subjective experience.

-The discouragement you experience can quickly turn into a self-fulfilling prophecy — unless you learn how to deal with disappointment.
-And if you want to be a leader, or even just navigate professional life with satisfaction and happiness, you will have to learn to embrace and move through this feeling.
+The discouragement you experience can quickly turn into a self-fulfilling prophecy unless you learn how to deal with it.
+And if you want to be a leader, or even just navigate professional life with satisfaction and happiness, you will have to learn to regulate your emotions.

 Is feeling disappointed good for you?